 - Soviet multinationalism and the arts in Central Asia and the Caucasus.

 - Postcolonial and decolonial narratives of the Russo-Soviet imperial projects.

 - Soviet anti-imperialism and socialist internationalism in the postcolonial world.

 - The politics of international exhibition design.

-- Issues of centre and periphery; exile and emigration; and national identity in Russian art and culture.
+- Issues of centre and periphery; exile and emigration; national identity and empire in Soviet and Post-Soviet art and culture.

 piRaMMMida (David Roberts, Denis Maksimov-Gupta, Maria Mileeva, Michal Murawski), “Making Pyramids Disappear: Faux Horizontalism and Wild Capitalist Topologies of Speculation”.
 In Marina Vishmidt (ed.), Speculation: Documents in Contemporary Art, (Cambridge, Mass: MIT Press/The Whitechapel Gallery, 2023), 147-156

 Exhibition review, “In the Eye of the Storm: Modernism in Ukraine, 1900-1930s”, Museo Thyssen-Bornemisza, Madrid 29th November 2022 – 30th April 2023, The Burlington, 165: April 2023, 436-438

 “Imagined Solidarities: Cairo-Moscow and the Struggle for Realist Art”, in a special issue of Art History “Red Networks: Postwar Art Exchange”, ed.
 Vivian Li, 45: 5 (November 2022), 974-995

 “The Creative Mistakes of Socialist Realism”, in New Narratives of Russian and East European Art.
 Between Traditions and Revolutions, eds.
 Maria Taroutina and Galina Mardilovich (New York and London: Routledge, 2019), 136-150